senorbeast/dsa-py/docs/concepts.md

 #### Two pointers

 - :bulb: Think Two pointers when

   - Want specific 2 elements.
+  - of we can fix 1 element, and need 2 pointers (Three Sum Problem)

 - Wide use of two pointers, in other algs